 The diversity of Berlin's book and print media market is unique in Germany.
 Small, innovative publishing houses operate alongside international scientific and trade publishers in Germany's capital.

 10,000 publications annually and about 300 book and 500 periodical publishers make Berlin the major publishing center in Germany.
 Axel Springer AG, a key media corporation in Europe and the largest German newspaper publisher, has its headquarters in Berlin.
-Springer Science + Business Media, Ullstein, Cornelsen, Suhrkamp, Walter de Gruyter, Egmont Ehapa and Hansa Verlag are also based in Berlin.
+Springer Nature, Ullstein, Cornelsen, Suhrkamp, Walter de Gruyter, Egmont Ehapa and Hansa Verlag are also based in Berlin.

 Moreover, Berlin is the capital of bookstores and authors, with about 400 bookstores and 60 percent of the P.E.N. members living in Berlin.
 Major industry associations like the Federation of German Newspaper Publishers (Bundesverband Deutscher Zeitungsverleger e.
 V. - BDVZ), the Association of German Magazine Publishers (Verband Deutscher Zeitschriftenverleger - VDZ) and the Federal Press Conference (Bundespressekonferenz) are also based in Berlin.

 The diversity of the publishing landscape in the capital region is unique within Germany:

 - 15 alternative weekly or local arts and events papers

 - Numerous national general interest and specialty periodicals

 As the metropolis in Germany in which the widest variety of magazines on lifestyle, arts and culture is published, the city is an ideal test market for new formats.
 Internationally renowned publishers of scientific and trade literature as well as non-fiction are also based in Berlin.